Ghasasira/shopifyy/README.md

 If you have any questions or feedback, please feel free to contact the project maintainers:

-- Your Name: Gasasira Joshua
+- Gasasira Joshua
-- Your Email: gasasiraj013@oulook.com
+- gasasiraj013@oulook.com
 - Project Repository: [GitHub Repository](https://github.com/Ghasasira/shopifyy)

 Thank you for using Shopifyy!
 We hope it provides a delightful shopping experience for your users.